-You’re driving along minding your own business when suddenly some jerk cuts you off without even signaling or checking his blind spot.- can you say road rage?
+You’re driving along minding your own business when suddenly some aggressive jerk cuts you off without even signaling or checking his blind spot.- can you say road rage?
 Yikes.
 You’re muttering, “What an idiot!”

-While “aggressive driving” is just a traffic offense, “road rage” is a driver-blamed criminal offense.
+While “aggressive driving” is just a traffic offense, “road rage” is a driver blamed criminal offense.
 You don’t want to wind up doing serious jail time from vehicular homicide.

 - Most road ragers are usually dealing with some sort of emotional crisis, so if your girlfriend or boyfriend just broke up with you, be extra careful when you get behind the wheel.
 Give yourself some time to defuse before getting behind the wheel.

 - Expect other drivers to make mistakes and remember that everyone is human.
 You’ll be less freaked out when they do.

 - Be predictable.
 Always check your blind spots and use your signals when you change lanes so you don’t turn anyone else into a road rager.
 Checking all the views around your vehicle and being a considerate driver should help with preventing road rage.

 - If it’s rush hour or you find yourself in a traffic jam due to an accident, listen to music and just come to terms with the fact that you’re going to run late.
 It’s okay.
 No need to be inconsiderate to drivers around you by making obscene gestures at people trying to merge into your lane.

 Finally, here’s what the NHTSA (National Highway Transportation and Safety Agency) says you can do if you find yourself a victim of a road rage incident: